cleentfaar/CLTriggerBundle/README.md

 Furthermore, the intend of this bundle is to make it easy to have multiple services handle the same request and apply their own logic, instead of making multiple request-listeners with all kinds of different scenarios, each hooking into every request coming through your application!
-It also helps repeating code to check whether the request is using the GET-method, your parameter is available in the query string, etc.
+It also helps to prevent repeating code to check whether;
+the request is using the GET-method, your parameter is available in the query string, etc.